-G. The Election Information Committee
+H. The Election Information Committee

-33. The Election Information Committee shall comprise the Master of Elections, a Viceemployed barristers and not judges, and any member who becomes a full-time judge shall be deemed to have retired.
+39. The Election Information Committee shall comprise the Master of Elections, a Vice-Chairman and not less than 10 other Masters, who shall all be self-employed or employed barristers and not judges, and any member who becomes a full-time judge shall be deemed to have retired.
 The Selection Committee shall try to ensure each of the circuits is properly represented and that there is appropriate diversity among the members of the committee.